radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 ## Open Questions

 ## Alternatives considered

+### AWS IRSA using EKS Pod Identity Webhook

+The [Amazon EKS Pod Identity Webhook](https://github.com/aws/amazon-eks-pod-identity-webhook#amazon-eks-pod-identity-webhook), when installed on the cluster, monitors pods that are associated with a service account which is annotated as follows:

+ `eks.amazonaws.com/role-arn: arn:aws:iam::<account-number>:role/<role-name>`

+The webhook adds two additional configurations to the relevant pod:
+1. Environment variables which the supporting AWS SDK read from automatically to detect IRSA role:
+Environment:
+        :
+        AWS_ROLE_ARN:                 arn:aws:iam::817312594854:role/my-role
+        AWS_WEB_IDENTITY_TOKEN_FILE:  /var/run/secrets/eks.amazonaws.com/serviceaccount/token
+        :
+2. Mount the service-account token as projected volume:
+  Volumes:
+    aws-iam-token:
+      Type:                    Projected (a volume that contains injected data from multiple sources)
+    TokenExpirationSeconds:  86400

+If we chose to use the web-hook , we could have annotated the ucp, de and rp service-accounts with roleARN and installed web-hook.
+However, we did not choose this approach because -
+* it requires roleARN to be injected at install time.
+Dealing with credentials should not require a service restart.
+* when Radius starts supporting multi-tenancy, there is no support in the webhook to handle annotation of service-accounts with multiple role-arns.

 ### EKS Pod Identity

 EKS Pod Identity was introduced in 2022 as a simplified approach for applications running on EKS to retrieve credentials.
 It uses the new EKS pod identity instead of OIDC provider for identity.
 Because of this, users have convenient APIs that allow managing pod identity.